UtahDevCo/utahdevco.com/outstatic/content/portfolio-projects/quiverphotos-com.md

 ### Project Summary

-[Chris Esplin](https://www.chrisesplin.com/) started Quiver Photos v1 in January of 2022.
+We started Quiver Photos v1 in January of 2022.
 It was an exceptionally challenging project, and he was never satisfied with the result.

 The v1 app used a combination of a web app and a command line tool, known as the "desktop app", to load media item records from the Google Photos API and then download them using the API.